 Actor, chef and author Dominick "Dom" DeLuise was born on August 1, 1933, in Brooklyn, New York, to Italian American parents Vincenza "Jennie" DeLuise, a homemaker, and John DeLuise, who worked as a civil servant.

 The third of three children, DeLuise developed an interest in acting at the age of 8, after playing Peter Rabbit in a grade school play.
 DeLuise graduated from Manhattan's High School of Performing Arts, and spent the next five years seeking work in theater or television.
 DeLuise finally enrolled at Tufts University in Medford, Massachusetts, to study biology, with the aim of becoming a teacher.

-Kiss Me Kate and Hamlet.
-DeLuise was appearing on Broadway in the play Here's Love in the early 1960s and playing small screen roles on TV shows such as The Entertainers and The Sheri Lewis Show, when he caught the attention of actor Gary Moore.
-Moore hired the aspiring actor to appear on The Gary Moore Show.
+But the theater continued to call DeLuise, and he found work appearing in stage productions such as Kiss Me Kate and Hamlet.
+DeLuise was appearing on Broadway in the play Here's Love in the early 1960s and playing small screen roles on TV shows such as The Entertainers and The Shari Lewis Show, when he caught the attention of actor Garry Moore.
+Moore hired the aspiring actor to appear on The Garry Moore Show.

 With Reynolds, DeLuise appeared in films such as The Cannonball Run (1981) and Cannonball Run II (1984) as well as Smokey and the Bandit II (1980), and The Best Little Whorehouse in Texas (1982).